clj-kondo/clj-kondo/doc/dev.md

 The `test` alias includes sources in the `test` directory on the classpath.

-Once started, I connect from Emacs using `cider-connect`.
+Once started, he connect from Emacs using `cider-connect`.

 The alias `cider-nrepl` is defined in his `~/.clojure/deps.edn`: